Web Hosting Uptime – Why Is It Important?

 This is something that often isn't expressed directly by hosts.
-You see, if a hosting company claims 99.9% uptime guarantee, you will most likely assume that it refers to your website being online 99.9% of the time.
+You see, if a hosting company claims a 99.9% uptime guarantee, you will most likely assume that it refers to your website as online 99.9% of the time.

-To put this into real life words, the server can be down and thus your site inaccessible, but as long as their network is up they still respect their uptime guarantee and you're not entitled to a refund!
+To put this into real-life words, the server can be down and thus your site inaccessible, but as long as their network is up, they still respect their uptime guarantee, and you're not entitled to a refund!